 I’ve been playing with drones for a while now and one of the best discoveries to step up your drone footage is… *drumroll*… filters!
 And I do not mean the filters you add while editing.
 I am talking about filters in front of the lens of the camera on your drone.
 There are two kinds of filters: ND filters and PL filters.

 The Polarized (PL) filters are used to increase the contrast and to take away the reflections in the scenery.
-You will for example be able to see right through the beautiful blue water and see the coral reefs.
-Or you can see through windows.
-Another really cool thing about the PL filters is that they make the colours more vivid.
+You will for example be able to see right through the beautiful blue water and see the coral reefs, and windows.
+Another really cool thing about the PL filters is that they make the colors more vivid.

 Tip ➳ Check out my minimalistic travel photography gear

 Which filter should you pick?